androportal/linux-on-aakash/README.rst

 <http://github.com/androportal>`_ for some of the apps.

 This is the landing page for the **Linux on Aakash** documentation.
-To report any bugs please raise `issues
+For any questions and discussions please join us on Aakash `forum <http://aakashlabs.org/forum/>`_ To report any bugs please raise `issues
 <https://github.com/androportal/linux-on-aakash/issues>`_.